Red Sea crisis: Disinformation

 The Houthis and their supporters have engaged in a disinformation campaign.
 According to the U.S. Navy, these false claims to undermine efforts to secure "freedom of navigation" in the Red Sea and surrounding waters by the United States and its allies and to gain recognition as a regional power.
 On 1 February 2024, the Houthis claimed an attack on a US ship named KOI, but maritime sources told BBC that it was false.
 Hezbollah-affiliated news outlets such as Islam Times and Al Mayadeen have backed false claims by the Houthis.
 On 28 January, Islam Times released footage of the 2021 X-Press Pearl fire, purporting it displayed the aftermath of a Houthi attack on a British ship.
 Three days later, Al Mayadeen reported that the Houthis accurately struck USS Gravely, but the claim was rejected by US officials.

 Social media users on platforms such as X have published old or doctored images and videos falsely claiming them as Houthi attacks.
 In February 2024, users on X posted the 2018 sinking of the and the X-Press Pearl disaster, claiming they showed the Houthi attacks on the Star Nasia and Morning Tide.
 In June 2024, users posted satellite images of the USS Dwight D. Eisenhower with damage digitally edited onto it, claiming that it was the result of a Houthi attack.
 Other mislabeled or digitally edited photographs and videos were also published purporting damage to the aircraft carrier, though some were satire.

-Footage from the Czech-based video game Arma 3 has also been used to spread disinformation about the conflict, with Russian websites such as The Intel Drop and Pravda publishing gameplay, falsely claiming it showed attacks on the USS Dwight D. Eisenhower.
+Footage from the Czech-based video game Arma 3 has been used to spread disinformation about the conflict, with Russian websites such as The Intel Drop and Pravda publishing gameplay, falsely claiming it showed attacks on the USS Dwight D. Eisenhower.
 The video game's developers, Bohemia Interactive, said that action taken against the videos was ineffective, saying: "With every video flagged, debunked, or taken down, ten more can be uploaded each day."
 Footage from the video game has also been misrepresented as attacks on shipping and a US fighter jet being shot down by the Houthis over Sanaa.